marcosfelt/cheminventory_python/README.md

 Authors
 -------

-This is an unofficial cheminventory package  written by `Kobi Felton <kobi.c.f@gmail.com>`_.
-ChemInventory and its nmesake are not owned by me.
+This is an unofficial cheminventory package.
+ChemInventory and its namesake are not owned by me.